Frequently Asked Questions (FAQs)

 A. Detailed instructions and submission assignments will be provided to reviewers by 24 April 2025.
 We expect to assign approximately three submissions per reviewer; however, this number may vary depending on the total number of submissions.
 Reviews must be submitted by 23 May 2025, End of Day, Anywhere on Earth.

-Q. Is it still possible to sign up to be a reviewer for iPRES 2025?
-A. Yes!
-Please fill out the iPRES 2025 Reviewer Form so that we can assign you to submissions that best match your expertise and preferences.
+Q. How do I sign up to be a reviewer for iPRES 2025?
+A. Please fill out the iPRES 2025 Reviewer Form so that we can assign you to submissions that best match your expertise and preferences.

 Hybrid and Remote Participation